swirlai/swirl-search/docs/User-Guide.md

 "result_mappings": "body=content|description,..."
 ```

-If only one field, `content` or `description`, are populated for a response, then that will be mapped to the Swirl's `body` field.
+If only one field, `content` or `description`, are populated for a response, then that will be mapped to the SWIRL's `body` field.
 Should both fields be populated, the second field is moved to the PAYLOAD and named `<swirl-field>_<source_field>`.
 For example:

 ``` json
         {